bentpetersendk/mjolnir_ucph/docs/source/software.rst

 .. tip::

-  the output from ``module avail`` is quite long it is recommended to pipe the output into ``less``
+  As the output from ``module avail`` is quite long, it is recommended to pipe the output into ``less``
   To get around this you can do the following,